Best Places to buy African Souvenirs, Arts and crafts in Kampala

-These arts and crafts found all over the country and your purchases of African Arts and Crafts and Souvenirs will impact the lives of those who created it and their families and the person you are purchasing it from.
-The items to be purchased of arts and crafts, souvenirs, and gifts impact the lives of ordinary Ugandans and most of them are created by hand and them are; beads or earrings, bangles in the West handmade are costly but look awesomely made, handmade drums, of various sizes, weapons such as spears, carved items, items using bark cloth, banana leaves shaped into Christmas crèches to Greetings Cards –items made of gourds, African musical instruments, paintings, batik and many a lot more.to mention.
-Explore for yourself with www.jewelsafaris.com and enjoy.
+The items to be purchased of arts and crafts, souvenirs, and gifts impact the lives of ordinary Ugandans, and most of these are handmade including; beads or earrings, bangles, handmade drums of various sizes, weapons such as spears, carved items, items made out of bark cloth, banana leaves shaped into Christmas crèches to Greetings Cards, items made of gourds, African musical instruments, paintings, batik and many others.
+Come explore for yourself with www.jewelsafaris.com

 Uganda Arts & Crafts Village:

-The Pearl of Africa is full of uniqueness in products with assortment of various craft works and artistic wonders on display, this is situated just behind National Theater in Kampala.
-With the sellers here, one has room for bargaining though not as open bargaining as you can at the Friday Craft Market.
-With the reasonable prices on various handicrafts from wood carvings to leather items, Ugandan shirts and dresses, even Ugandan chairs and small tables that are nicely carved with a village or wildlife scene.
+The Uganda Arts and Crafts Village is situated behind the National Theatre in Kampala.
+Items various handicrafts from wood carvings to leather items, Ugandan shirts and dresses, even Ugandan chairs and small tables that are nicely carved with a village or wildlife scene.
 This is one of the oldest and most established places in Kampala where you can buy various handicrafts.
-Compare the prices between shops and you just might come out ahead.
+Compare the prices between shops in order to purchase the best and affordable items.

-This one is situated along Buganda Road and is the biggest and leading arts and crafts market in Kampala Though a few are locally made in Uganda, but most of them are imported from countries like; Kenya and the sellers with smiling faces would deny that (anything made of soapstone comes from the town of Tabaka in Kenya for example).
-It is a lovely place to find so many items and variety of products in one place.
-Something that should be most satisfying to most tourists.
+This one is situated along Buganda Road and is the biggest and leading arts and crafts market in Kampala though a few are locally made in Uganda.
+Most of items here are imported from countries like Kenya.
+Here, you will find a variety of products in one place, something that should be satisfying to most tourists.

 Friday Craft Market:

-Every Friday in Nsambya along Ggaba Road is arts and crafts market day.
-Pass by while on a Uganda safari because these is more that the real African artworks representation but the love for the authenticity in uniqueness of African products.
-While here, you have assurance of dealing face to face with the real arts and crafts maker or artisan hence bargaining is possible but don’t over bargain.
-You can easily spend a few enjoyable hours here.
-If you are in Kampala do not miss the Friday Craft Market – not only can you buy some great handicrafts here but is also a cultural experience especially when you enter the ancient dance of bargaining….enjoy.
+Every Friday in Nsambya along Ggaba Road is a crafts and arts market day.
+Pass by while on a Uganda safari and you have the assurance of dealing face to face with the real artisan and this gives you an opportunity to get a proper explanation of how well these arts and crafts are made.
+If you are visiting in Kampala, do not miss the Friday Craft Market.
+Not only can you buy some great handicrafts here but is also a cultural experience as you explore different handmade items from different cultures.

-This one has several locations like Garden city shopping mall, Lugogo mall, kisementi and many other scattered sales pints.
-They offer items for sale made from better and original arts and crafts materials from Uganda and other African Countries which includes greeting cards, batiks, jewelry, clothing, carvings, metal art and much more.
+Banana boat has several locations like at Garden city shopping mall, Lugogo mall, Kisementi, and many other scattered sales points.
+They offer items for sale made from better and original arts and crafts materials from Uganda and other African Countries which include greeting cards, batiks, jewellery, clothing, carvings, metal art, and much more.

-These sales points are moderately expensive but with a variety to choose from and its favorably best accessible points for all travelers since they can easily be located.
+The prices at Banana Boat are moderately expensive but with a variety to choose from.
+Banana Boat has favourably the best access points for all travellers since they can easily be located.

 Kampala has many places where you can buy arts and crafts – keep your eyes open as you venture around in this amazing city – there other items that make great gifts – from local coffees that you can buy in attractive mini-coffee sacks at Coffee shops such as 1000 Cups of Coffee, Ban Café, and Café Pap – naming a few.